 Treehouse California Almonds and Sitos Group partner to launch $9 million biochar facility in Delano

-Treehouse California Almonds has partnered with Sitos Group to launch a $9 million slow pyrolysis biochar facility in Delano, California.
+Treehouse California Almonds has partnered with Sitos Group.
+Learn more about their partnership to launch pyrolysis biochar facility.

 This facility is expected to be operational by late 2025 and will offer a 25,000-square-foot plant to transform almond shells from Treehouse’s hulling operations into biochar, a sustainable soil amendment that also helps remove carbon from the atmosphere.